BostonTimelapse/timelapse/README.md

 I hope sharing this helps someone else learn something or even inspires someone to do something with another feed somewhere in the public domain!
 Though I do not recommend actually using my code :) This writeup is my attempt to give something back given how much I benefited from sites like stack overflow and a whole bunch of random blogs and websites.

 If you like the work don't forget to follow me on twitter [@bostontimelaps1](https://twitter.com/BostonTimelaps1) and/or [instagram](https://www.instagram.com/bostontimelaps1).

+And finally, apologies for keeping this anonymous.
+I did not do this for anything other than fun and I prefer not to have an obvious public internet presence.

 ## Acknowledgements
 Huge thank you to Boston NPH and the team that makes these images possible.
 Especially Eric.
 I reached out to them to let them know what I was doing and how cool I think the cameras are and they have been extremely generous and friendly to a silly hobbyist.